dshah2008/dshah2008.github.io/FPL_prediction_main.md

 \
 Further steps to prepare data for modeling:\
 \- Adjust column types and sort rows by kickoff_time\
-\- Filter data for *bps* between 0 and 50, done only in this version to limit the scope of the project\
+\- Filter data for *bps* between 0 and 50, done only in this version to limit the scope of the project.
+This filter is different from outlier removal which would be done only on Training data.\
 \- Filter for players who have played a total of at least 38 games across all seasons
 \- Normalize data\
 \- For Random Forest: For features whose values are unknown for the future gameweek, shift values in data frame by 1 period\